learn-academy-2019-charlie/js-foundations-assessment-dylansalay/js-foundations.md

 3. Describe a closure, what is it good for and how do you recognize one?

-A closure is used to give an inner function to access an outer functions scope.
+A closure is used to give an inner function access to an outer function's scope.